 Justification: Replacement due to life of equipment.
 Replacement will be with like equipment.
 Purchase moved to allow for consistent and sustainable MVP budget.

-Description: Replacement of vehicle number 83 with a 4-door Explorer police utility vehicle utilized as maintenance and cemetery, parks and forestry for summer maintenance.
+Description: Replacement of vehicle number 83 with a 4-door Explorer police utility vehicle utilized as a police car.

 Justification: Replacement due to life of equipment.
 Replacement will be with an Explorer.